Conditions Inflammation of the inner lining of the heart (endocarditis)

 An echocardiogram or “echo” is an ultrasound scan of the heart.
 It allows doctors to check the structure and movement of the organ.

 Blood tests are performed to check for the presence of pathogens.
-Blood cultures are created in a lab, in which bacteria and fungi in the blood can grow.
+Blood cultures, in which bacteria and fungi in the blood can grow, are created in a lab.

 Further indications of an inflammation can also be found by measuring inflammatory markers and the level of white corpuscles (also known as white blood cells or leukocytes) in the blood.

-Certain clotting factors in the blood may also point towards non-bacterial thrombotic endocarditis.
+Certain antibodies and clotting factors in the blood may also help narrow down the cause of endocarditis.

 If doctors are still unable to make a definitive diagnosis following these tests, additional imaging techniques may be used, such as X-ray, computed tomography (CT), or magnetic resonance imaging (MRI).